sheltermanager/asm3/doc/manual/onlineform.rst

   form to them as media.

 * Attach Animal: Prompts for a single animal record and attaches a copy of the form to them as media.
+If the animal is bonded, attaches to the bonded animals too.

 * Attach Animal (via animalname): Attaches the form to a single animal record based on the animalname field in the form itself.
+If the animal is bonded, attaches to the bonded animals too.

 * Create Animal: Searches for an animal record matching the code field on the form if present.
 If a match is found, the form is attached to that animal,